 Yes, there are actually differences in the way you need to train different breeds.

 Generally, these are the dogs of breeds that are #27 and higher on the “so-called” dog intelligence list.
-I am trying to show that these dogs CAN learn and do activities well like any other dog breed.
+I am trying to show that these dogs CAN learn and do activities well like any other dog breed, and how you can do it.
 Truly, all dogs are smart.

 Ernie is my husband, who does not train dogs, but has learned about dogs and training immensely over the years.

-I want you to believe in your dog, in your ability to train her well and to do anything you find enjoyable and fun.
+I want you to believe in your dog no matter what that breed, in your ability to train her well and to do anything you find enjoyable and fun.

 All breeds can learn.
 All dogs are smart.